deminy/couchbase-issues/issue-8/README.md

 When logging is enabled in the Couchbase PHP SDK v4, a forked process hangs indefinitely.
 However, when logging is disabled, the process runs successfully and exits as expected.

+The issue has been reported to Couchbase (issue [couchbase/couchbase-php-client#221](https://github.com/couchbase/couchbase-php-client/issues/221)).

 ## Steps to Reproduce

 ### 1. Start the Couchbase Containers